pat676/PI-Universal-Remote/Hardware/README.md

 1. Raspberry Pi 3 model B (Other models should work, but might require some changes)
 2. Bluetooth HM-10 device
 3. 2x 2N2222 NPN Transistor (A lot of other transistors will work with minor changes)
-4. 2x 10kOhm resistor
+4. 1x 2k Ohm resistor
+5. 1x 20 Ohm resistor
 5. CHQ1838 IR Receiver (Other IR receivers should work)
-6. 2x IR Led (Most will work, but the range and angle might differ)
+6. 1x IR Led (Most will work, but the range and angle might differ)
 7. Wiring

 HM-10 Connections: